-Co-op is an opportunity to spend four-month work terms with employers and transfer the information you learn in your classes to a work setting.
+Co-op provides the opportunity to spend four-month work terms with employers, and transfer the information you learn in your classes to a work setting.
 You can then take all that practical experience you learned on your work term back into your classes.

 However, just because Waterloo has one of the most robust co-op programs in the world doesn’t mean you’ll just be handed a co-op position.
 Much like in the real world, you go through an application process to prove you are a good fit.
 The good thing is you can apply for any job, regardless of your program.

 One of the best parts of co-op is the money!
 Co-op work terms are paid experiences.
 Not only are you getting real-world work experience, but you are getting paid to learn.

 You can expect to earn $8,400 to $19,800 per four-month co-op work term in Canada.
 You can use this money to pay for tuition and costs of living.
 How much you make varies widely depending on your employer, your program of study, your work term level, and your overall work experience, so do your homework and review the average earnings for Canadian work terms.